Thank you for your interest

 Impact Hub is an all-in-one office, coffeeshop and incubator

-The Hub is an inspirational workspace combining the advantages of a fully-equipped office with an Internet cafe and a business incubator.
+The Impact Hub is an inspirational workspace combining the advantages of a fully-equipped office with an Internet cafe and a business incubator.
 It is used by independent professionals, people from the commercial and non-profit sectors and those members of the general public who wish to find new contacts, impulses and opportunities.
 The reason behind its existence is to provide a place where innovations can be born and realized.
-To these ends, the Hub also provides physical space, organizes and hosts various events and runs an acceleration scheme.
-It’s a part of an international network of more than 100 Hubs all around the world and it is this network that enables business scaling as well as the spreading of ideas across every continent.More on the history Team member profiles
+To these ends, the Impact Hub also provides physical space, organizes and hosts various events and runs an acceleration scheme.
+It’s a part of an international network of more than 100 Impact Hubs all around the world and it is this network that enables business scaling as well as the spreading of ideas across every continent.More on the history Team member profiles

 We believe in values